Subscribe

 Said another way, how can you grow the larger company in a way that matches their existing business model?

 In our working example, the question is: How can you create new hosting customers for WP Engine?
 For example, when you sell your plug-in or theme you could ask your own customers whether they’d like to purchase hosting as well, maybe for a limited-time discount.
-If you can generate a couple of dozen new hosting customers per month, that can move the needle for us, not because that’s a huge percentage of our overall growth, but because that revenue is repeats month after month.
+If you can generate a couple of dozen new hosting customers per month, that can move the needle for us, not because that’s a huge percentage of our overall growth, but because that revenue repeats month after month.
 Also, even a small customer might recommend others, and we can understand that value even if we don’t track it.

 With that arrangement in place, it would be easy to justify an announcement to our customers that we have a new partner who is optimized for our hosting platform, both in code and in business, and therefore is a solution they should indeed seriously consider.